AnniePawl/Rainbow-Checklist/README.md

 # Rainbow-Checklist

+### Purpose
-The purpose of this project was to get familiar with python by implementing a simple checklist.
+The purpose of this project was to get familiar with python and to review the four basic functions of persistent storage (create, read, update, delete) by creating a fun little checklist.

-Through creating Rainbow Checklist, I reviewed the four basic functions of persistent storage (CRUD)
+### User Stories
+- Users can create checklist items
+- Users can save and view checklist items
+- Users can check and uncheck items
+- Users can delete checklist items

+### Checklist Features
+- Basic CRUD functionality
+- Terminal clears output between user selections
+- Tests in place to check if operations run properly
+- Colored text displayed in terminal